 Stonehenge as imagined in Francis Grose

 Returning to the suggested relation between druids and Stonehenge, I present this engraving which shows a druid holding mistletoe and a sickle.
 The druid obviously has collected mistletoe and is now turning towards Stonehenge.
 What connects druids, mistletoe and Stonehenge?
 Mistletoe was regarded a sacred herb as it grows without soils between heaven and earth.
 Mistletoe growing on oak tree is rare, which has been noticed and utilized in the Celtic world.
 Gaius Plinius Secundus (23-79 AD), a Roman author also known as Pliny the Elder, describes a Celtic ritual sacrifice at which a druid, dressed in white, climbs an oak tree collecting mistletoe with the help of a sickle.
 This was done with great ceremony on the sixth day of the moon, by using a golden coloured sickle.
 Mistletoe, according to druids, as recorded by Pliny the Elder, increased fertility of cattle.
 This could have been important to Salisbury farming communities.
-Old theories, by Geoff Wainwright and Francis Grose both connecting Stonehenge to druidic practices, stressing healing properties, reemerge in 2006 when Tim Darvill uses the studies of Wainwright where he theorizes that Merlin collects the blue-stones from Ireland because of their healing properties.
-There is no archeological evidence that Stonehenge blue stones were relocated from Ireland.
+Old theories, by Geoff Wainwright and Francis Grose both connecting Stonehenge to Druidic practices, stressing healing properties, re-emerge in 2006 when Tim Darvill uses the studies of Wainwright where he theorizes that Merlin collects the blue-stones from Ireland because of their healing properties.
+There is no archaeological evidence that Stonehenge blue stones were relocated from Ireland.
 They come from West-Wales’ Preseli Hills.
 Thus the theory changes but keeps Stonehenge associated with healing rituals because Preseli’s holy wells were believed by Medieval people to offer healing water.
 Water throw against the blue stones of Stonehenge likewise resulted in to empowering water with healing properties.
-Up till the 18th century visitors of Stonehenge chiseled off pieces of blue stones believing these pieces to have curative powers.
+Up till the 18th century visitors of Stonehenge chiselled off pieces of blue stones believing these pieces to have curative powers.
 Stonehenge’s healing hypothesis has survived the test of time despite that its focus changed from mistletoe utilizing healing rituals to healing properties of Stonehenge’s blue stones.

 Wiltshire, a stylized 1700s look at Stonehenge